 The park even has tube rentals at the park store, allowing you convenience and a perfect way to soak in the water the park offers.

-Lyndon B Johnson State Park & Historic Site
+Lyndon B Johnson State Park and Historic Site

 During your trip, you will be greeted by longhorns and bison that are scattered throughout the park.